 The London Councils website has much useful information on parking at this page:

-The second part of the rebuilding of Ruislip High Street road surface is due to start on Monday March 13th and is planned to last for up to 4 months.
+The second part of the rebuilding of Ruislip High Street road surface started on Monday March 13th and is planned to last for up to 4 months.
 This will affect the North end of the High Street from the Ickenham Road junction to the roundabout with Bury Street and Eastcote road.
 As last year, there will be one way operation on the affected part with diversions, see details below:

 HOW THE WORK IS PHASED